Iron486/Country_data_clustering/README.md

 <p align="center"> <img src="https://user-images.githubusercontent.com/62444785/163286827-c440c389-a1d5-4045-84db-d9bdbbbd4db0.png" width="850" height="400"/>   </p>

-According to the plot of inertia, the optimal number of cluster is 4, since the curve has an "elbow" at 4 cluster.
+According to the plot of inertia, the optimal number of cluster is 4 since the curve has an "elbow" at 4 cluster.
 Even the silhouette score indicates a high value at 4 clusters.
-In this case instead, I decided  to choose 3 clusters since, considering 3 clusters, the algorithm better isolates the countries that need more help.
+In this case, instead, I decided  to choose 3 clusters since the algorithm isolates better the countries that need more help.

 Then, I plotted an interactive plot that is able to visualize better the clusters (represented with 3 different colors).
 Below, it's possible to check the plot and also to check the interactive plot (click on the link below the figure).

-Every feature can be restrained to some particular range values, clicking on the bar associated with each feature and unclicking when the user is satisfied with the range of values.
+Each feature can be restrained to some particular range values, clicking on the bar associated with each feature and unclicking when the user is satisfied with the range of values.

 ## **<p align="center"> Features vs Labels Kmeans: Interactive Plot </p>**